 A number of Dwight Hall organizations have received grants from local, state, and national foundations.
 A guide to grant-giving organizations, The Foundation Directory is available in the Dwight Hall office.
-For more information, contact Lisa Wojcik at 432-0684.
+For more information, contact Raymond Bendici at 432-2423.
 Also, some Dwight Hall groups have successfully approached academic departments that might have an interest in planned events about co-sponsorship (and co-funding!).

 Letters to department heads, meetings with professors, and inter-group collaboration often helps.
 For larger, more established groups, approaching alumni and parents may prove to be helpful.
-However, keep in mind that Dean Betty Trachtenberg has regulations on this type of fundraising: consult your copy of the Undergraduate Regulations for more guidance.
+However, keep in mind that the Office of Student Affairs under Dean Betty Trachtenberg has regulations on this type of fund-raising: consult your copy of the Undergraduate Regulations for more guidance.